-Otherwise, specify the name of the Stone.
-If the node where the Stone is running is not the one where the Gem will run, you also need the name of the Stone host and perhaps the type of network connection between the Stone and Gem hosts.
-To specify a process named gs64stone running on node central, you can use a network resource string of the form !@central!gs64stone.
+If the node where the Stone is running is not the same one on which the Gem will run, you also need the name of the Stone host.
+For example, to specify a process named gs64stone running on node central, you can use a network resource string of the form !@central!gs64stone.